 Counterparties are selected by taking into account the credit rating and reputation of each entity.
-Credit ratings are used as a way of properly identifying and managing the risk attached to a counterparty and Calpe ensures only counterparties with a high enough credit rating are used.
+Credit ratings are used as a way of properly identifying and managing the risk attached to a counterparty and Calpe ensures only counterparties with sufficiently high credit ratings are used.
 Calpe does not rely on a single rating agency, rather seeking to use a number of agencies as well as its own analysis.